RayMetz100/CounterCoin/README.md

 - Need to find a Raspberry Pi compatible printer that prints QR codes.  $90?
 - This should be under $100 and work with a single push button.
 - No screen.
 If we find key software for multiple coins, we can have multiple buttons.
-- If Raspberry Pi 3 doesn't work, we can use a $179 Win10 PC intead.
+- If Raspberry Pi 3 doesn't work, we can use a $179 Win10 PC instead.
 I already have this working MINIX NEO Z83-4 http://minix.com.hk/en/products/neo-z83-4 It requires a monitor, keyboard, mouse which bumps the cost to $250 over the Raspberry Pi
 - Need to ensure security in open source.
 Any scripts or software should immediately reboot after key is printed.
-- Need to make sign explsining risk to using shop generated private keys.
+- Need to make sign explaining risk to using shop generated private keys.
 - It's open source, so any software engineer can modify and steal private keys if they wish.
-Shop owners will need to understand risk and trust first, then customers will have to have trust with shopowners.
+Shop owners will need to understand risk and trust first, then customers will have to have trust with shop owners.
 - Customers should be able to make this device at home and use their own rather than shopkeeper device.

 ### Customer Web PC